samcaf/ResolvedEnergyCorrelators/README.md

 # Introduction

-EnergyCorrelationScribe (ECScribe, read "ek-scribe") is a project dedicated to computing energy-weighted correlations in particle physics datasets.
+ResolvedEnergyCorrelations (RENCs, read "ren-sees") is a project dedicated to computing energy-weighted correlations in particle physics datasets.
 It facilitates the analysis of both simulated data from Pythia and real data provided publicly by CERN (and CMS).

 **Warning**